Yujan3333/Master-in-Computer-Science-and-Information-Technology/Main/Study/First Sem/Subjects/Neural Network (NN)/Units/Unit4/U4-Notes/LMS Estimation of weight vector.md

 Here,
 	$φ \; w_{k}$ represents the actual output from the network for class k
 	$d_k$ represents the desired output for class k
-	Hence this error will be *minimized* during training using the LMS approach
+	This error will be *minimized* during training using the LMS approach

 ---